motzel/ScoreSaberCountryLeaderboard/README.md

 **Thank you all for the good reception of the project and all the kind words about it.
 We will see what the future brings.**

-### Update (2021-08-05): Turns out this happened earlier than I thought.
-After the BeatSaver API change, the project will no longer be patched to support the new API.
+### Update (2021-08-05): Turns out this happened earlier than I thought. ~~After the BeatSaver API change, the project will no longer be patched to support the new API.~~ And yet not ;-) I was asked to do this, so I added support for the new Beat Saver API.
+And at this point, support for the project is really ending. :-)

 I invite everyone to check out my new project at **[ssr.motzel.dev](https://ssr.motzel.dev)**, which already supports the new API.